nxthxndev/BallSurvival/README.md

 # BallSurvival
 A simple game where you become a ball, which must defend itself against enemies who attack it.
 You can defend yourself with bombs and guns, the game is coded in Python.
+You can move with the arrows on your keyboard.

 # ScreenShots
 ![image](https://github.com/user-attachments/assets/282065ba-9809-4e40-8000-9dbcc013b72f)